 My research concerns the cognitive foundations and implications of meaning, approached from a computational perspective.
-I seek to understand how word meanings are structured, such that a potentially infinite range of ideas may be conceived of by minds with bounded cognitive resources, and expressed using finite lexicons in the world's languages.
+I seek to understand how word meanings are structured and creatively extended, such that an infinite range of emerging ideas may be conceived of by minds with bounded cognitive resources, and expressed using finite lexicons in the world's languages.

 Current research includes computational approaches to: